-Access to the grounds is generally not controlled.
-The University, facilities and adjacent unlit areas are closed at dark.
-Campus Safety and Security officers will question individuals observed or reported behaviors of concern behavior or suspected of unlawful acts.
-Campus Safety and Security stresses no one should hesitate to contact them with any concerns regarding their own or someone else's safety.
+Campus Security Officers will question individuals who observed or reported behaviors of concern or are suspected of unlawful acts.
+Campus Safety & Security stresses no one should hesitate to contact them with any concerns regarding their own or someone else's safety.
 Please call 253-692-4416.